ibexa/documentation-user/docs/content_management/workflow_management/work_with_versions.md

 !!! note

     Not all field types are available for comparison.
-You cannot preview the difference in the following field types:
+    You cannot preview the differences in the following field types:

     - Form
     - Landing Page